-- The Federal Railroad Administration granted final design acceptance in November, allowing the project to proceed into construction.
+- The Federal Railroad Administration granted final design acceptance in November, allowing construction to begin in late December 2014.

 - The Washington Utilities and Transportation Commission issued an order granting modifications to the Toteff Road closing in October, which allows the project to move toward construction.